changkun/modern-cpp-tutorial/book/en-us/03-runtime.md

 - \[\] empty capture list
 - \[name1, name2, ...\] captures a series of variables
-- \[&\] reference capture, let the compiler derive the capture list by itself
+- \[&\] reference capture, let the compiler deduce the reference list by itself
-- \[=\] value capture, let the compiler execute the list of derivation applications
+- \[=\] value capture, let the compiler deduce the value list by itself

 #### 4. Expression capture